 To maximize top-of-funnel awareness campaigns, marketers can use physical marketing to more easily engage new prospects and open the door for future sales opportunities.
-Once the ideal customer profile (ICP) has been determined, marketers can coordinate the sending of direct mail to their target audiences in a way that is scalable and supports their broader ABM strategy.
+Once the ideal customer profile (ICP) has been determined, marketers can coordinate the sending mailers to their target audiences in a way that is scalable and supports their broader ABM strategy.

-As a buyer moves down the funnel, sales teams can use direct mail to strategically engage with prospects to expedite response times and build greater brand affinity.
-For example, a sales professional can send pieces of direct mail directly from their CRM and receive notifications when the mail arrives to a prospective customer, allowing them to time follow-ups perfectly following delivery.
+As a buyer moves down the funnel, sales teams can use a direct mail piece to strategically engage with prospects to expedite response times and build greater brand affinity.
+For example, a sales professional can send mailers directly from their CRM and receive notifications when the mail arrives to a prospective customer, allowing them to time follow-ups perfectly following delivery.
 This method boosts prospect response rates significantly, allowing brands to close more deals, faster.